Xorast/Trinity-Project/README.md

 ## OVERVIEW

 Trinity College has a desktop application that is shared locally.
-They want to make this tool available to all researchers and engineers worldwide: they decided to create this web app to do so.
+They want to make this tool available to all researchers and engineers worldwide and they decided to create this web app to do so.

 This tool enables mainly to determine one important characteristic of a karst (underground water) system : its base flow (output data) from data uploaded (input data) to the website, such as date/flow/rain/...